canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 The GC will:

-- require that all new purchases, upgrades or migrations activly and fairly consider OSS, starting immediately;
+- require that all new purchases, upgrades or migrations actively and fairly consider OSS, starting immediately;
 - factor in the use of OSS when calculating total cost of ownership (TCO) of a solutions including exit or transition costs;
-- select OSS on the basis of its additional inherent flexibility, when there is no significant overall (full-lifecycle) cost diference with propriatary solutions;
+- select OSS on the basis of its additional inherent flexibility, when there is no significant overall (full-lifecycle) cost difference with proprietary solutions;
-- publish OSS adoption guidelines, update IM-IT strategic plan (done) and cloud adoption stratagy to reflect direction on OSS;
+- publish OSS adoption guidelines, update IM-IT strategic plan (done) and cloud adoption strategy to reflect direction on OSS;
 - maintain a list of preferred OSS to guide departments and agencies looking for OSS;
-- plan to eliminate current lock-in to propriatary operating system by favoring use of multiplatform or Web applications;
+- plan to eliminate current lock-in to proprietary operating system by favouring use of multi-platform or Web applications;
 - select open source Web browser and office suite for use by all departments and agencies;

 ### Preferred Open Source Software

-The criteria used for evluating OSS are defined above in the [Software Evaluation and Procurement](#software-evaluation-and-procurement) section.
-Preferred OSS must also suport the use of [Open Standards](2_Open_Standards.md).
+The criteria used for evaluating OSS are defined above in the [Software Evaluation and Procurement](#software-evaluation-and-procurement) section.
+Preferred OSS must also support the use of [Open Standards](2_Open_Standards.md).

 To achieve maximum benefits both economically and in terms of quality, OSS should be used in a concerted and coordinated manner.
 A list of preferred OSS will be maintained by the Enterprise Architecture Review Board (EARB) at TBS based on solutions assessments departments present.
 This list is not an obstacle to innovation or testing of new solutions, which can help the evolution of the list.
 On the other hand it defines OSS to privilege and with time will indicates the OSS to give up.
 It thus participates in the gradual convergence of OSS use and promotes a culture of collaboration between departments and agencies, but also with OSS communities.
 As such, it must be integrated into the IM-IT strategic plans of departments and agencies and taken into account during new developments, purchases, upgrades or migrations.